Perimeter Center: Government

-Perimeter Center spans two counties, DeKalb to the east and Fulton to the west, with the county line running straight north and south just a few hundred yards or meters to the west of the mall.
+Perimeter spans two counties, DeKalb to the east and Fulton to the west, with the county line running straight north and south just a few hundred yards or meters to the west of the mall.
 This line also demarcates the city of Sandy Springs to the west from the cities of Brookhaven and Dunwoody to the east.
-The Perimeter Center Community Improvement District is made up of two separate self-taxing community improvement districts, set-up by the two counties to improve the area.
+The Perimeter Community Improvement Districts (CIDs) is made up of two separate self-taxing community improvement districts, set-up by the two counties to improve the area.
 While legally separate, they work together as a single entity.

-The core of Perimeter Center has its own ZIP code, 30346, which covers the southwest corner of Dunwoody.
+The core of Perimeter has its own ZIP code, 30346, which covers the southwest corner of Dunwoody.
 To the north and east, the remainder of the city is 30338, with 30328 to the west for most of Sandy Springs, and 30319 to the south for nearly all of Brookhaven.
 Their boundaries with 30346 follow the mutual city limits at the county line and I-285, respectively.